What is vehicle downtime?

 The opposite of vehicle downtime is uptime, or when a vehicle is in good standing and operational.

 Planned downtime (also known as scheduled downtime) is when you schedule a vehicle’s unavailability at the company’s convenience.
-It minimizes disruption to fleet operations and allows for preventive maintenance.
-Having a proactive maintenance program, complete with regular maintenance schedules, helps organizations reduce unexpected repair costs and extend a vehicle’s lifecycle.
+It minimizes disruption to your fleet operations and allows for preventive maintenance.
+Having a , complete with , helps organizations reduce unexpected repair costs and extend a vehicle’s lifecycle.

 Conversely, unplanned downtime (also called unscheduled downtime) is a lapse in operations.
 It happens unscheduled, outside your control, and rarely happens at a convenient time.
 Unplanned fleet downtime can be costly, with emergency repairs eating into a business’s bottom line.
 It also can take longer to get services up and running again, costing businesses valuable time and reputation.